BJTix/BJTix.github.io/essays/Evidence-of-Scholarly-Ability.md

 ## Literature Review

-<a href="2022 Tix Portfolio Lit Review.pdf">Creating Logical Representations of Meaning from Plain-Text Stories</a>
+<a href="Tix Portfolio Lit Review Revision 2.pdf">A Case for the Necessity of Analytical Reasoning in Natural Language Processing Applications</a>

 ## Plan A Thesis